WenjuanW/Post-Stroke_30-day_Mortality_Prediction-1/README.md

 #### Important

 * All variables/features must be measured within 24 hours after hospital admission
-* All variable names and coding have to be exactly the same as the above table, indcluding the sequence
+* All variable names and coding have to be exactly the same as the above table, including the sequence

 ### Software enviornment

-* Data cleaning and training were performed in R 3...
+* Data cleaning and training were performed in R 3.0.2
-* Required packages are
+* Required packages are shown in validation_function.R;
-* For testing purposes, similated data was generated for validation data.
+* For testing purposes, validation_sample was randomly generated according to the above table.
 These values are randomly generated and are not representative of the training dataset.
-* To test all models on the simulated dataset, run:

 ### How to impute the Missing data in the validation dataset

 * Missing data in the training set were imputed as the following:
-   + New category for ....
+   + New category for Unknown as stated in the above Table;
-   + MICE for NIHSS components and then NIHSS arrival was imputed by adding the NIHSS components
+   + NIHSS arrival was imputed by adding the NIHSS components and the components were imputed with median;
-* Missing data in the validation set will use mean/median of the validation set (many cases) or default values from training set.
+* Missing data in the validation set will use mean for continual numerical variable and median for categorical variable in the validation set (many cases).